davybrion/companysite-dotnet/content/blog/2010-09-using-ruby-classes-in-c-with-ironruby.md

 <script src="https://gist.github.com/3728350.js?file=s2.cs"></script>

 And it works just like you'd expect it to.
-So far, i'm pretty happy, and very impressed with IronRuby :)
+So far, I'm pretty happy, and very impressed with IronRuby :)